erri120/lotus/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## Afterword

+I must applaud you if you have read the entire README.
+I started with this modlist in December 2019 and thought about it as early as November I think.
+When creating this modlist my main goal was to have a NSFW poster boy for Wabbajack and introduce + convince people from other communities to try out Wabbajack.
+There are still a ton of people who have no idea what Wabbajack does and still accosiate the word "modpack" with it.
+I also wanted to show users and modlist authors some good practices when creating a modlist and actually publishing it, this is not about the actual modlist itself but everything around it such as a README, Changelog, how to contribute, releases and so on.

+The READMEs of other modlists are mostly written on GDocs and only contain information on how to install the thing and how to setup the MCM.
+This is fine if you have something like [SME(FT)](https://github.com/EzioTheDeadPoet/SME-FT-) which is a small little starting point but not if you have a massive modlist with 800+ mods, 100+GB downloads and 90% of your README is MCM.
+My vision for a good modlist README is reflected here and you already read it.
+It should contain information on the general idea, why you would wanna install it, what you need but most importantly: what you actually get and what are the most important mods you should know about.

+I hope we will get more READMEs like this in the future so that the user has a better experience and asks less questions.
+Other modlists authors often complain about "stupid users" with "stupid questions" even tho their own README has like 20 lines on how to install it.
+I might also be that NSFW users are simply superior to plebs but I rarely get stupid questions since you can just pop up this README and likely find the information you need.

+Another reason I wanted to create an maintain a modlist is because I am also developing Wabbajack.
+Since starting this modlist I have added a lot of additional features and fixed equaly as much bugs because I actually used the program I develop.
+I have previously only compiled test modlists and installed some major public ones but never compiled a huge modlist like this myself.

 ## Contact

 While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/erri120/lotus/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.